 Specifically, we use DJI’s ZenMuse XT camera – powered by FLIR – and mount it on our DJI Matrice 210 drone along with the industry’s best standard-vision drone camera for moisture detection – the DJI ZenMuse X5.
 Only the DJI Matrice 210 offers the dual mount for cameras, eliminating the need for two flights (one to ID an anomaly with a thermal camera, the other to confirm it with a standard-vision camera).

-That’s because thermal cameras capture images that are color-coded by temperate.
+That’s because our drone’s thermal cameras can capture images that are color-coded by temperature.
 And since collecting water is cooler than the environment around it (mainly because of the cooling effect of evaporation) it will show up as a different color than the environment around it.
 And even if the moisture is inside a structure like a wall, floor or ceiling, the surface being photographed or videoed will still appear cooler.